 A preliminary list of 53 statements reflecting the socio-environmental perceptions related to RTR was compiled from literature, academic journals, and expert consultations.
 These statements were then subjected to expert validation.
 Based on expert judgment, 19 statements were eliminated, and 34 statements were retained for final index development.
 The inclusion of each statement in the final perception index was based on two criteria, indicators having Relevancy Weightage (RW) > 0.85 and Mean Relevancy Score (MRS) > 2.25.

-The Relevancy Weightage (RW) and Mean Relevancy Score (MRS) were worked out for all the selected indicators individually by using the following formula (Kumar Et al., 2021)
+The Relevancy Weightage (RW) and Mean Relevancy Score (MRS) were worked out for all the selected indicators individually by using the following formula (Kumar et al., 2021)

 Relevancy Weightage RW=fxi *3 +fxii*2+fxiii*1fx*3